robsonlopesjr/automacao-csv-para-excel/README.md

 ## :memo: Licença

-Esse projeto está sob a licença MIT.
+Esse projeto está sob a licença GNU AFFERO GENERAL PUBLIC LICENSE.

 ---